"Oxygen Levels, Sick-Buildings and Transportation-Choices"

 The remaining 925 (88.8 percent) resided in 41 states, Puerto Rico, the District of Columbia, and Canada and were notified of their potential exposure.
 Of these, 802 (86.7 percent) provided results of a final tuberculin skin test (at least 12 weeks after exposure).

-Forty-two contacts were excluded from the analysis: 40 had had tuberculosis previously or had evidence of a previous positive tuberculin skin test, 1 died of cancer, and 1 died of the acquired immunodeficiency syndrome (AIDS) with documented anergy.
+Forty-two contacts were excluded from the analysis: 40 had had tuberculosis previously or had evidence of a previous positive tuberculin skin test, 1 died of cancer, and 1 died of the acquired immunodeficiency syndrome (AIDS).

 Neither contact who died had signs or symptoms compatible with tuberculosis.
 The passenger with AIDS was already receiving rifabutin prophylaxis and had smears and cultures negative for acid-fast bacilli after exposure.
 Of the 760 contacts for whom data were analyzed, 95 percent were passengers and 5 percent were crew members.